Reference Images & Generation Testing

 DRAFT 3 · CHARACTER TESTING · MAY 2026

-Create NEW dynamic character references that address the founder's feedback.
+Create NEW dynamic character references that address the illustrator's feedback.
 Current refs are too static and rigid.
 Need dynamism, flow, correct detail rendering, and proper eye illumination for Dot.

 Gentle 20-degree tilt from horizontal.
 Eyes glowing from inside.
 Floating in clear water.